sharhar/Leopard-EM/docs/programs/optimize_template.md

 ### Specifying pixel size search range and steps

 The program works in two stages, a coarse and a fine pixel size search.
-We first do a coarse search with a larger range and step size, and then use the best pixel size from that search to do a fine search.
+We first do a coarse search with a larger range and step size, and then use the best pixel size from that search to do localized, fine-grain search.

 ```yaml
 pixel_size_coarse_search: